How to Homeschool with Prodigy: 3 Easy Steps for SuccessAll Posts

 Prodigy automatically keeps kids engaged, but you can hype it up even more and get them extra excited to play!
 Here’s how:

-- Encourage them to log in during special events and festivals like Winterfest (in-game from December 3 to January 7)
+- Encourage them to log in during special events and festivals like Winterfest (in-game during the winter season).

 To add more structure to your child’s math practice, schedule Prodigy time every day.
 We recommend around 30 minutes of Prodigy a day for the best results.